masterrrp/gke-istio-demo/README.md

 ## How do you deploy the infrastructure in this repo?

+For the sake of brevity this section is focused on the `dev/` account.

+### Think globally, `act` locally

 By using [act](https://github.com/nektos/act) you can  run the github workflows locally.
 I would just stick to `act` as it's less work to get up and running and offers more functionality however you do have a second option, using `terragrunt` directly, you can find the [terragrunt instructions here](TERRAGRUNT.md).
 The main caveat is the `act` workflow method is opinionated has more features such as automated tests.

-### Think globally, `act` locally

 After you make it through this README it is defineitly worthwhile diving deeper into the act project.

 #### Pre-requisites

-1. Clone this repo and `cd` into the root
+1. Clone this repo and `cd` into the repo.

 2. The main prerequisite for `act` is `docker` visit their docs for [more details.](https://github.com/nektos/act#necessary-prerequisites-for-running-act)

 3. Install act with `brew install act`, alternative install methods available [see act's documentation](https://github.com/nektos/act#installation-through-package-managers)

-4. Update the `bucket` parameter in the root `terragrunt.hcl`.
-We use GCS [as a Terraform backend](https://www.terraform.io/docs/backends/types/gcs.html) to store the Terraform state.
-Alternatives, you can set the environment variable `TG_BUCKET_PREFIX` to set a custom prefix.
-5. Fill in your GCP `project_id` in `prod/account.hcl`, this is used for the terraform state bucket.
-6. Fill in your GCP `project_id` in `prod/shared/env.hcl` to declare which project to deploy the resources.
-7. You will need a GCP account and project, you can [create a free account here](https://cloud.google.com/free).
+4. You will need a GCP account and project, you can [create a free account here](https://cloud.google.com/free).

+5. If you created a free account just use the default project otherwise I would create a new project just to keep this example separated from the rest of your existing projects in GCP.

+6. In the new project we need to do a few more setup steps before we can start provisioning.

+7. Enable the `Cloud Resource Manager API`, by searching that in the GCP console search bar.

 8. Create a GCP service account with "Owner" permissions.

-9. Create a service account key, once created the key will be downloaded automatically.
+9. Open the new service account and create a key, once created the key will be downloaded automatically.

-10. We are going to use `.env` formatting for the secrets, make sure you set `key.json` to the respective service account key:
+10. Now to properly format our service account key for our automation use the following command, don't forget to change `key.json` to the path of your service account key:
-   1. For dev environment:
       ```
       echo -E "DEV_GOOGLE_CREDENTIALS='$(cat key.json | tr -s '\n' ' ')'" >> .env
       ```
-   2. For prod environment:
-      ```
-      echo -E "PROD_GOOGLE_CREDENTIALS='$(cat key.json | tr -s '\n' ' ')'" >> .env
-      ```
+      **Note:** On MacOS my service account key was downloaded to `~/Downloads/development-349403-xxxxxxxxx.json`

+11. Fill in your GCP `project_id` in:
+    - `dev/account.hcl`, this is used for the terraform state bucket.
+    - `dev/shared-non-istio/env.hcl` to declare which project to deploy the resources.

+11. Optionally, update the `bucket` parameter in the root `terragrunt.hcl`.
+We use GCS [as a Terraform backend](https://www.terraform.io/docs/backends/types/gcs.html) to store the Terraform state.
+Optionally you can set the environment variable `TG_BUCKET_PREFIX` to set a custom prefix.

+**Note:** If you are interested in the `prod/` account, it's pretty simple.
+Any where you see `dev` swap it to `prod` and `DEV` swap it to `PROD`.

-### Deploying all modules in an account e.g. `dev/` or `prod/`
+### Deploying all modules in an account

-The workflow will only interact with account mapped to the branch you currently have checked out.
-For example dev branch maps to `dev/` folder structure and prod branch maps to `prod/` folder structure.
+The github workflow will only interact with account mapped to the branch you currently have checked out.
+For example dev branch maps to `dev/` account folder structure and main branch maps to `prod/` account folder structure.
 For this example let's interact with the dev branch and in turn the `dev/` folder structure.

 1. Check out the dev branch, `git checkout dev`

-2. To graph the workflow dependencies use `act -g`, you notice both prod and dev jobs here.
+2. To graph the workflow dependencies use `act -g`, you will notice both prod and dev jobs here.

 3. Let's execute a dry run to see which jobs will actually run, `act -n`.

 4. Now let's actually run the workflow, `act --secret-file .env`

-### Destroying all modules in an account e.g. `dev/` or `prod/`
+### Destroying all modules in an account

 The workflow will only interact with account mapped to the branch you currently have checked out.

 1. Check out the dev branch, `git checkout dev`

 2. Let's execute a dry run to see which jobs will actually run, `act workflow_call -W ./.github/workflows/destroy_terragrunt.yml --secret-file .env -n`

 3. Now let's actually run the workflow, `act workflow_call -W ./.github/workflows/destroy_terragrunt.yml --secret-file .env`

 ## How is the code in this repo organized?